tobiassalem/CreativeTweetApi/readme.md

 * The application is hosted on Heroku as https://creative-tweet-api.herokuapp.com
 * To perform the service calls a REST client like Postman is highly recommended.
 A Postman collection is included for your convenience.

+A typical use case is the following:
+* POST {{url}}/authenticate to get an access token to add to all requests
+* GET {{url}}/users/active              - confirm that you are active user frodo
+* GET {{url}}/users/followers/gandalf   - confirm gandalf has no followers
+* POST {{url}}/users/follow/gandalf     - follow gandalf
+* GET {{url}}/users/followers/gandalf   - confirm gandalf now has one follower
+* POST {{url}}/users/un-follow/gandalf  - un-follow gandalf
+* GET {{url}}/users/followers/gandalf   - confirm gandalf again has no followers

 ### Possible improvements
 The possible improvements to the application are naturally many.
 The most relevant can easily be the following.

-* On getting tweets of a user, include both self-tweet and replies by followers.
-* Implement more features, like creating users, replying, finding the highest trending keyword.
+* Implement more features, like creating users, finding the highest trending keyword.
-* Implement an exception management.
 * Improve user and session management.
 Concretely a logout feature which invalidates the last access token.
+* Improve security.
+Concretely store hashed passwords in the database.

 ### Implemented improvements
-* Tweet feature.
+* Tweet and reply feature.
+* When viewing a tweet, either individually or as a list, the replies are included.
 * Authentication with access tokens [concretely JWT].
 * User and session management.
+* Exception management

 ### References
 * Spring Boot - @See https://spring.io/projects/spring-boot